-In a previous post, When Mental Notes Make You Mental: How to Keep Ideas from Disappearing Into the Ether, I talked about using a keyword (I use “YYY”) when I send myself To Do emails.
+In a previous post, How to Keep Track Of … Everything!, I talked about using a keyword (I use “YYY”) when I send myself To Do emails.

 Well, I also use a keyword to send myself other emails, such as entries to my food journal.
 And I don’t want those entries cluttering up my search results when I’m trying to gather my To Dos.

 I also don’t like to delete any of my YYY emails that are To Dos.

 Call me an email hoarder, but I don’t see a reason to delete them once they’re done or recorded.
 I’ve found them useful.

 That said, I do not want to inadvertently overlook the YYY emails that require attention this week because they get lost in all that clutter.

 Decluttering the List By Hoarding Emails In the Attic.
 Clutter In the Attic Doesn’t Count.*

 Here’s how I keep my list of search results uncluttered.